 This may affect both publishers who monetize their content with video ads and advertisers since the share of video ads, especially mid-rolls, is expected to shrink.
 Some pre-rolls, however, are suited to YouTube’s TrueView ads and provide the user with the option to skip the ad after 5 seconds.
 The unskippable Bumper ads that run for 6 seconds will not be blocked.
 Still, the main changes in the ad placements on YouTube videos will most definitely be noticeable very soon.

 How to adapt to these changes?

 For those publishers and media owners who have undesirable types of ads on their web sources, Google recommends using the ad quality report.
 It helps publishers to understand if the ad meets Chrome’s advertising standards.
 It is also recommended to review the report from time to time since Google will update it to notify the publishers on how to identify problems and resolve issues related to new standards violations.

 As an advertiser, you can also familiarize yourself with the best video advertising practices delivered by IAB (Interactive Advertising Bureau) for in-stream videos and digital video ad format guidelines.
 Before selecting the video format, discover whether you need a VAST or VPAID video ad serving template.

 Finally, learn more about Content Environments by Better Ads Standards.
-This document defines the context and the format where ad content should be served since expectations of users regarding content may differ from device to device and environment to environment: mobile, desktop, in-app.
+This document defines the context and the format where ad content should be served since expectations of users regarding content may differ from device to device and environment to environment: mobile, desktop, and in-app.

 The last word

-Register for free, select the format that suits you best and start your first ad campaign!
+Register for free, select the format that suits you best, and start your first ad campaign!